 The configuration is saved to the earphone so that it will be consistent across different devices and it will be remembered each time you turn it on.

 In my experience call quality has been great, and I’ve got no complaints during multi-hour voice calls with friends and family.
-In terms of sound quality, the Momentum True Wireless 2 preserves the same great sound quality from the first generation unit, and it still remains my favorite pick of the bunch of all the True Wireless earphones.
+In terms of sound quality, the Momentum True Wireless 2 preserves the same great sound quality from the first generation unit, and it remains my favorite pick of the bunch of all the True Wireless earphones.

 You get a meaty bass response with a nice sense of detail that doesn’t sound brittle or artificial compared to other earphones.
 Now I would say the stock tips sound smooth and warm but roll off the high frequencies substantially, so depending on your tastes you can EQ this back in or try different tips to bring the treble back.